bryce-carson/whyse/README.md

 with Emacs Lisp Interaction Mode enabled, resulting in a very fast-paced testing method for tricky parts of the grammar.

-whs.bib contains a BibTeX reference for academic works.
+whyse.bib contains a BibTeX reference for academic works.
 It contains a reference to Brown & Czejdo's work, notably.

 The only other source file is `whyse.nw`, the Noweb source for WHYSE itself.